-River Invertebrate Prediction and Classification System (RIVPACS) Models integrity.
-RIVPACS is a classification of freshwater sites based on macroinvertebrate fauna that was first derived in 1977.
-In the early 1970's scientists and water managers recognized a need to understand the links between the ecology of running waters and macroinvertebrate communities.
+DWQ uses the River Invertebrate Prediction and Classification System (RIVPACS) model approach (Wright, 1995) to quantify biological integrity.
+RIVPACS is a classification of freshwater sites based on macroinvertebrate fauna; it was first derived in 1977 and has subsequently been used in numerous biological assessment programs worldwide.
+In the early 1970s, scientists and water managers recognized a need to understand the links between the ecology of running waters and macroinvertebrate communities.
 This began some of the very early biological assessment work in Europe.
-A four-year project was initiated to create a biological classification of unpolluted running waters in Great Britain based on the macroinvertebrate fauna (Furse et al., 1984, Wright 1995, Clarke et al., 1996, Moss et al., 1999).
-Over the past 30 years, equivalent RIVPACS models have been developed for aquatic ecosystems throughout the world including Australia (Metzeling et al., 2002, Marchant and Hehir, 2002, Davies et al., 2000) and Indonesia (Sudaryanti et al., 2001).
-In the United States scientists have developed RIVPACS models to assess the biological integrity of the country's aquatic habitats (Hawkins et al., 2000, Hawkins and Carlisle, 2001).
-Recently, many western states have adapted the RIVPACS model to determine beneficial uses of aquatic life in the rivers of State's such as Colorado (Paul et al., 2005), Montana (Feldman, 2006, Jessup et al., 2006) and Wyoming (Hargett et al., 2005).
+A 4-year project was initiated to create a biological classification of unpolluted running waters in Great Britain based on the macroinvertebrate fauna (Furse et al., 1984; Wright, 1995; Clarke et al., 1996; Moss et al., 1999).
+Over the past 30 years, equivalent RIVPACS models have been developed for aquatic ecosystems throughout the world, including Australia (Metzeling et al., 2002; Marchant and Hehir, 2002; Davies et al., 2000) and Indonesia (Sudaryanti et al., 2001).
+In the United States, scientists have developed RIVPACS models to assess the biological integrity of the country's aquatic habitats (Hawkins et al., 2000, Hawkins and Carlisle, 2001).
+Recently, many western states have adapted the RIVPACS model to determine beneficial uses of aquatic life in the rivers of state's such as

+Colorado (Paul et al., 2005), Montana (Feldman, 2006; Jessup et al., 2006), and Wyoming (Hargett et al., 2005).